-- If a member offers to assist, you become a client of the firm, and the normal solicitor/client relationship in pro bono matters is activated.
-The firm and client will sign a pro bono client agreement which will set out the scope of the pro bono work and cost obligations (if any).
+- If a member offers to assist, you become a client of the firm, and the normal solicitor/client relationship in pro bono matters is established.
+You and the firm will sign a pro bono client agreement which will set out the scope of the pro bono work and cost obligations (if any).

-- We send to the firm that accepts the referral a letter with the documents you have provided us and we send to you a letter advising the name of the solicitor in the firm to contact.
+- We send a letter to the firm that accepts the referral with the documents you have provided to us and we send to you a letter advising the name of the solicitor in the firm to contact.

-- If your matter is not eligible for referral, or if we are unable to find someone to accept the matter, QPILCH will write to you explaining why your matter has not been referred and will suggest who else you could approach for assistance (eg a community legal centre) or any practical options available.
+- If your matter is not eligible for referral, or if we are unable to find someone to accept the matter, QPILCH will write to you explaining why your matter has not been referred and will suggest who else you could approach for assistance (such as another community legal centre) or any practical options available.